-- employees who are eligible for KiwiSaver and aged between 18 and 65 will be enrolled automatically in a KiwiSaver scheme when they commence employment
+- employees who are eligible for KiwiSaver and aged 18 and over but under 65 will be enrolled automatically in a KiwiSaver scheme when they commence employment

 - employees have the ability to opt out between week 2 and 8 of commencing employment

-- existing employees under the age of 65 can join KiwiSaver at any time.
+- existing employees who are eligible can join KiwiSaver at any time.

 - the minimum contribution for employees is 3% of gross salary or wages.
-However, members can contribute more - either 4% or 8% of their gross pay
+However, members can contribute more - either 4%, 6%, 8% or 10% of their gross salary or wages

 - employees can change the amount they contribute by notifying their employer

-All contributions deducted in the first three months of an employee’s membership with a KiwiSaver scheme are held by the IRD.
+All contributions deducted from an employee's after-tax salary or wages in the first three months of an employee’s membership with a KiwiSaver scheme are held by the IR.

-These contributions will then be passed on to the member’s scheme, with any interest.
+These contributions will then be passed on to the member’s scheme, together with any interest earned.

 - for the purchase of a first home